H Street/Benning Road Line

-The H Street/Benning Road Line is a currently operating line of DC Streetcar.
-It has eight stations and began operation on February 27, 2016.
+The H Street/Benning Road Line was a line of DC Streetcar.
+It had eight stations and began operation on February 27, 2016.
 The 2.4 mi line runs along H Street NE and Benning Road NE in Washington, D.C.
-In September 2016 service was increased from six days a week to seven, and with shorter 12-minute headways.
+In September 2016, service was increased from six days a week to seven, and with shorter 12-minute headways.
+It ceased operations on March 31, 2026.

 History

 Since the dismantling of Washington, D.C.'s original streetcar lines, the corridor had been served by Metrobus's X2 route.

 In 2003, Mayor Anthony A. Williams unveiled a draft Strategic Development Plan which proposed redeveloping and revitalizing six blighted areas of the city, including H Street NE and Benning Road.
 Among the proposals to revitalize H Street was the construction of a streetcar line to downtown D.C. in five to 10 years.
 The plan was formalized during the next year.
 Residents and business owners in the area were cautious about the plan, fearing traffic congestion and threats to pedestrian safety in an area which needed greater auto and foot traffic.

 On January 20, 2006, the District of Columbia Department of Transportation announced that it would build a $13 million streetcar line on H Street NE, from Union Station to Benning Road and the Minnesota Avenue Metro station as part of its Great Streets initiative, on much of the same route established by the Columbia Railway Company in 1870.
 Construction was originally planned to begin in the spring of 2007 (to coincide with extensive improvements to parking and lighting and the beautification of H Street NE) and end in 2009.